 Summary of course content: - Historical overview of the relationships between trees and cities - Classification of types of urban green - Urban ecology and ecosystem services - Urban green and wellbeing - Urban forestry management and planning - Future cities

-Show an understanding of the complexities of the urban environment by being able to identify stakeholders in the developments of green cities.
+- Student show great understanding of and the abilty to dissect the complexities of the urban environment and can identify the different stakeholders in the development of green cities.

-Be able to identify and classify different types of urban forestry.
+Students are able to identify and describe different types of urban forestry and their ecosystem services.